Lexington Flexes With Three C2 Victories, Woodland Repeats

 The double win by one school is not something that happens often.

 The last time it happened was in 2015 when Ste.
-Genevieve's Taylor Werner won the girls' title and Ben Naeger was the boys champion.
+Genevieve's Taylor Werner won the Class 3 girls' title and Ben Naeger was the Class 3 boys champion.
+Coincidentally, Lafayette Wildwood accomplished the feat in the Class 4 races with Devin Meyrer and Anna West.
+The Lancers not only had individual champions in both races, but the top 2 finishers and champion teams, too.

-The last time it happened in Class 2?
+The last time it happened in Class 2, though?

 You have to go back to 2009 when Caleb Sutton and Saga Barzowski won for Arcadia Valley.